 For a long time, I’ve been an advocate of ditching the car and setting off from your own front (or back) door.
 You only have to arm yourself with a smidge of curiosity and a handy map / app (oh, and water and suncream in this lovely weather!) and you’ll soon be nosily following footpaths and jumping over stiles that you’ve just somehow managed not to spot from behind the steering wheel.

-To celebrate the wonderful urban and countryside routes within, er, well, walking distance of home, I’m starting a series of imaginatively titled ‘Local Walks’ as a starter for 10 for folk in my area of south east Wales.
+And the wonderful thing about urban and countryside trails close to home is that they tend to be a great deal quieter than those routes you keep seeing on Instagram.
+So, to celebrate all walks peaceful, I’m starting a series of imaginatively titled ‘Quiet Walks’ as a starter for 10 for folk in my area of south east Wales.
 I’m kicking off with my favourite teen-and-dog-friendly stroll through Coed Garthmaelwg (Llantrisant Forest), as it’s close to the Royal Glamorgan Hospital and, therefore, hopefully useful to our fabulous NHS staff in need of a spot of breathing space right now.
-To find a local walk of your own, check out Ordnance Survey’s Greenspaces, which is an amazing guide to fields, parks and nature reserves near you.
+To find a local, quiet walk of your own, check out Ordnance Survey’s Greenspaces, which is an amazing guide to fields, parks and nature reserves near you.

 Start: ST 024 846 / Coed Garthmaelwg car park